 Any foster dog will need some time to adjust to your home.
 Think about what that dog has been through in her life.
 Going from home to home or shelter to shelter is stressful on any dog.

-My mutt Ace is used to a long walk with me every day and some training, too.
-He hasn’t been getting that with Vixen around because more of my attention is on her.
-I take the dogs for a walk together twice a day, but Vixen is the one who gets extra training time.
-Teaching my dog not to bark at the door and other issues are on hold for now.
+I took the dogs for a walk together twice a day, but Vixen was the one who got extra training time.
+Teaching my dog not to bark at the door and other issues were on hold during fostering.

-I’m still taking him to dog agility once a week without Vixen, and I think he really likes getting a break from her!
+I still took Ace to dog agility once a week without Vixen.
+He really liked getting a break from her!
 Keep these things in mind if you will be providing foster homes for dogs.

 10. Be considerate of other family member and pets.

-My cats are getting used to Vixen, but they were stressed at first.
-I added an extra litter box for them upstairs in case they ever feel apprehensive about venturing downstairs where the dogs usually are.
+My cats got used to Vixen, but they were stressed at first.
+I added an extra litter box for them upstairs in case they ever feel apprehensive about venturing downstairs where the dogs usually were.

-Ace pretty much ignores Vixen, probably because he’s used to having all my attention.
-He lies with his back to her and throws a silent tantrum.
-And my boyfriend Josh doesn’t appreciate getting woken up by a barking dog or that his girlfriend is extra stressed from supervising four animals.
-I try to remember that none of them asked to have another dog in the house, they are all tolerating Vixen because of me.
+And my husband Josh didn’t appreciate getting woken up by a barking dog or that I was extra stressed from supervising four animals.
+I tried to remember that none of them asked to have another dog in the house, they were all tolerating Vixen because of me.

-Usually there is one family member who is a lot more excited about having another pet around than everyone else and will end up providing the real foster care for the dogs.
+Usually there is one family member who is a lot more excited about having another pet around than everyone else and will end up providing the real foster care for the dogs and cats.

 12. You will have less free time.

 Your schedule will be interrupted in some way.
-I have been getting up early to make sure Vixen gets a good walk in before I leave in the morning and another walk in the evening before bed.
-I’ve also spent free time working on training her and giving her attention.
-I’m also careful not to be away from home for too long in case she starts barking while I’m gone.
+I got up early to make sure Vixen got a good walk in before I left in the morning and another walk in the evening before bed.

-Ace has become more territorial having Vixen around.
-He barks even more than normal when someone comes to the door.
-But he did not learn this from Vixen.
-So far, neither dog has learned any bad habits from the other.
+Ace became more territorial having Vixen around.
+He barked even more than normal when someone came to the door.
+But he did not learn that from Vixen.

 14. You might have to cancel some plans.

 By fostering a dog, you are saving her life.
 That makes all the hard work, time and energy worth it.
 It is one of the most rewarding things you can do.
-There are many reasons to foster a dog.
+There are many reasons to take in a shelter dog.